James Z. George

 James Zachariah George (October 20, 1826 – August 14, 1897) was an American lawyer, writer, U.S. politician, Confederate politician, and military officer.
 He was known as Mississippi's "Great Commoner".

-Biography
+Early life

-James Z. George was born in Monroe County, Georgia, but moved to Noxubee County, Mississippi at age eight when his widowed mother remarried, and two years later, to Carroll County, Mississippi, where he received his education in the common schools.
-He served as a private in the Mexican–American War under Colonel Jefferson Davis, and participated in the Battle of Monterey.
+James Z. George was born in Monroe County, Georgia, to Joseph and Mary George.
+After his father died while he was still an infant, his mother remarried to Seaborn Durham in 1830.
+When he was eight, the family moved to Noxubee County, Mississippi and two years later, to Carroll County where he received his education in the common schools.
+He served as a private in the Mexican–American War under the command of Colonel Jefferson Davis and saw action in the Battle of Monterey.
 On his return, George read law and was admitted to the bar.
 In 1854 he became a reporter of the Supreme Court of Mississippi and, over the next 20 years, George prepared a 10-volume digest of its cases.